michael2012z/BitBible/markdown/JPS/files/Hos.md

 23. And it shall come to pass in that day, I will respond, saith HaShem, I will respond to the heavens, and they shall respond to the earth;

-24. And the earth shall respond to the corn, and the wine, and the oil; and they shall respond to Jezreel.That is, Whom God soweth.
+24. And the earth shall respond to the corn, and the wine, and the oil; and they shall respond to Jezreel.

 25. And I will sow her unto Me in the land; and I will have compassion upon her that had not obtained compassion; and I will say to them that were not My people: 'Thou art My people'; and they shall say: 'Thou art my G-d.'